 Things such as how it produces sound.

-easier to know, for instance, if a spring is broken, or if maybe one of your tone holes is leaking.
+As soon as they understand how the instrument works, how it produces sound, it’s very easy to locate and fix problems on your own.
+It’s easier to know, for instance, if a spring is broken, or if maybe one of your tone holes is leaking.

 Many little problems, such as a spring that’s lost some tension, you can easily fix yourself.

 As a self-learner, you really cannot skip the step of really getting to know your saxophone.

 Playing an instrument where you keep hearing a weird sound and don’t know what’s going on eats at your subconscious like a motherfucker!

 #3 — Thinking You Need to Be Able to Read Sheet Music to Play Your Saxophone